Girish-Krishnan/ECE-SIPP-Python-ML/3_NLP_Tutorials/README.md

 # Natural Language Processing (NLP) Tutorials

-The `NLP_Tutorials` folder contains short examples showing how to process and analyze text.
+This folder contains short examples showing how to process and analyze text.
 Each script can be executed with `python` followed by the file name.

 ### 0. Tokenize text with NLTK
 `python 00_tokenize_text.py`